 3. Enumerate the major achievements of the business in the last two years in solving the social problem (provide dates).

-4, Required documents Please attach your DTI or SEC Registration with organizational chart.
+4, Regulatory documents Please attach your DTI or SEC Registration with organizational chart.

 5. Please attach your company’s latest financial statement.